ajay-a99/TestCode/README.md

-#Hi this is the repo for teting my personal code.
+#Hi this is the repo for testing my personal code.